First step: Open the box...

 Connecting Ethernet Segments

-You can connect hubs in two ways:
+You can connect hubs in two ways:- uplink port or a crossover cable

 Uplink Ports